XhovaniM8/rougeboy.github.io/README.md

 I wrote this website using VSCode.
 I started the Odin Project where I learned about general front-end development.
 After learning Flex-Box and how to build a responsive website page, I took to working on my own portfolio page with my own design.
 I will finish the Odin Project and add Java Script in the near future and continously update the page with content and technology.

 ## Optimizations:
+# JPG Optimization
+All of my photos have been compressed to 90% quality to save around 10% of loading time.

 ## Lessons Learned: